-A hydrostatic transmission is a one that is operated by hydraulics.
-There are no provisions for a clutch or a need for changing gears with a hydrostatic transmission.
-To change speeds with this type of transmission, the operator simply moves the speed selector in the direction that represents the desired reaction.
-Typically, the farther forward the speed selector is pushed, the faster forward the tractor or vehicle will go.
-Pulling the lever to the rear while in motion will allow the vehicle to slow down.
+There are no provisions for a clutch or a need for changing gears with this kind of transmission.
+To change speeds the operator simply moves the speed selector in the direction that represents the desired reaction.
+Typically, the farther forward the speed selector is pushed, the faster forward the tractor or vehicle will go, while pulling the lever to the rear while in motion will allow the vehicle to slow down.
 From a stopped position, pulling the lever backward places the vehicle in reverse.

-There are distinct advantages and disadvantages in the use of a hydrostatic transmission.
-Ease of operation is an advantage.
+Ease of operation is one of the biggest advantages to hydrostatic transmission.
 By eliminating the clutch pedal, the machine becomes much less complicated to operate.
-The vehicle's speed and power can be easily controlled with the speed and direction lever instead of the throttle.
-The engine can also be used to control the descent down a hill or grade by using speed and direction rather than the brakes.
+The vehicle's speed and power can be easily controlled with levers instead of a throttle, too, and the engine can also be used to control the descent down a hill or grade by using speed and direction rather than brakes.

-The hydrostatic transmission also has its share of faults.
-First, the hydrostatic transmission increases the odds of becoming stuck.
-The power application often directs far too much torque to the wheels in a soft terrain situation, making them prone to spinning and becoming stuck.
-Also, the tire speed is not as effectively managed as by a throttle, creating a control issue that typically results in the operator losing the fight between gravity and soft surfaces.
+The hydrostatic transmission model isn’t without its faults, though.
+The mechanics involved in transferring power from the hydraulic shafts to the to gearbox increases the odds of something becoming stuck.
+The power application often directs far too much torque to the wheels in a soft terrain situation, making them prone to spinning; also, in most cases, the tire speed is not as effectively managed as by a throttle.
+This can create a control issue that typically results in the operator losing the fight between gravity and soft surfaces.